-The UK has defined several actions regarding emergency preparedness, including a future exercise program to test on-site, off-site and central government responses for prolonged periods.
-A large scale multi-unit exercise was performed in May 2014.
-UK plans to carry out periodically such exercises in the future and plans to provide feedback on the lessons learned from the exercises that will be available for the European community.
+The UK has defined several actions regarding emergency preparedness, including a future exercise program to test on-site, off-site and central government responses for prolonged periods and the large scale multi-unit exercise, which is planned for spring 2014.

-In 2013, methodologies for the re-evaluation of hazards margins to confirm the absence of cliff edges were a topic of discussion.
+Methodologies for the re-evaluation of hazards margins to confirm the absence of cliff edges remains a topic of discussion.